-Arrived in 1629 in the wake of Richelieu, the Jesuits in 1676 acquired a mansion on the northeast boundary of the city, to house their College and Chapel (now St. Joseph Church) ...
-Amended and expanded several times, the building's austere architecture is organized around two courtyards, which met the gardens have disappeared.
-The building serves as a cannon foundry during the Revolution, then reverts college until 1961.
+Arrived in 1629 in the wake of Richelieu, the Jesuits acquired in 1676 a mansion on the northeastern limit of the city, to install their college and their chapel (current Saint-Joseph church) ...
+Modified then enlarged to several The building, with its austere architecture, is organized around two courtyards, to which gardens which have disappeared today responded.
+The building served as a foundry for cannons during the Revolution, then again became a college until 1961.

-It now houses the Department of Cultural Affairs, the conservatory of dance, the tourist and heritage center.
-Opened in 2008, this new area presents a historical, architectural and sensitive city.
+It now houses the Directorate of Cultural Affairs, the dance conservatory, the tourist office and the heritage center.
+Opened in 2008, this new space presents a historic, architectural and sensitive portrait of the city.

 Open : Monday to Saturday from 9 a.m. to 10 p.m.